iqlusioninc/crates/canonical-path/README.md

 ## Minimum Supported Rust Version

-- Rust **1.44**
+Rust **1.47** or newer.

-In the future, we reserve the right to change MSRV (i.e. MSRV is out-of-scope for this crate's SemVer guarantees), however when we do it will be accompanied with a minor version bump.
+In the future, we reserve the right to change MSRV (i.e. MSRV is out-of-scope for this crate's SemVer guarantees), however when we do it will be accompanied by a minor version bump.

 ## License

-Copyright © 2018-2019 iqlusion
+Copyright © 2018-2021 iqlusion

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.